lightscalar/pyro/README.md

 ## Models

-The Model is the core
+The `Model` class is at the core of `pyro`.
+It provides all the CRUD functionality that you might need, and more.
+To use it, simply create a new class that inherits from Model, like this:

 ```python